awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 * Microsoft Windows XP or later

-* Windows PowerShell 2.0 or later (PowerShell 5.1 or later for the Tools for PowerShell Core)
+* Windows PowerShell 2.0 or later (PowerShell Core 6.0 or later for the Tools for PowerShell Core)

 Windows 7 and Windows Server 2008 R2 come with Windows PowerShell 2.0 installed.
 Windows 8 and
 Windows Server 2012 come with Windows PowerShell 3.0 installed.
 For earlier releases of Windows,